asnet-am/eduroam-imap-playbook/README.md

 The **freeradius-eduroam** role installs and configures FreeRADIUS for eduroam EAP authentication.
 In the context of this IMAP playbook, it configures it to use PAM as an authentication backend.

 The configuration (and the structure of the role) largely follow the GÉANT documentation for [eduroam service providers](https://wiki.geant.org/display/H2eduroam/freeradius-sp) and [eduroam identity providers](https://wiki.geant.org/display/H2eduroam/freeradius-idp).
 There are some minor differences to reflect later versions of FreeRADIUS, and to leave a little documentation in place.
-In addition, the role defaults to creating configuration relevant to the [South African NRO](https://eduroam.ac.za/).
+In addition, the role defaults to creating configuration relevant to the [Armenian NRO](https://eduroam.am/).
 However, the [documentation](roles/freeradius-eduroam/README.md) explains how to change this.

 ### [eapol_test](roles/eapol_test)